 The Family Educational Rights and Privacy Act of 1974 (FERPA), with which Georgia Northwestern Technical College complies fully, was designated to protect the privacy of educational records.

 The Family Educational Rights and Privacy Act affords students certain rights with respect to their education records.
-They are:
+The rights include: